 PGDP CAB meetings were open to the public and all regular board meetings were publicly advertised.
-In addition to its voting members, the CAB also has non-voting members representing EPA Region 4, Kentucky Division of Waste Management (KDWM), Kentucky Cabinet for Health and Family Services, and WKWMA.
+In addition to its voting members, the CAB also has non-voting members representing EPA Region 4, Kentucky Division of Waste Management (KDWM), KDEP, and WKWMA.